FloatingArrayDesign/MoorDyn/docs/inputs.rst

 Most of the sections are set up to contain a table of input information.
 These tables begin with two preset lines that contain the column names and the corresponding units.
-These lines are followed by any number of lines containing the entries in that section's table of inputs.
+These lines are followed by any number of lines containing the entries in that section's table of inputs. # is the general comment chacater.
+If you are adding notes to self after any of the lines, # will prevent MoorDyn from reading them.

 Examples of input files for MoorDyn-C can be found in the `test directory <https://github.com/FloatingArrayDesign/MoorDyn/tree/master/tests/Mooring>`_ (note that these do not include outputs becasue they are for tests).